Saturday, December 17, 2016

 We walked through the lower level of Pope's Tavern where we saw signs of an Old Fashion Christmas.

-We saw a cedar tree, who's top branches reached the ceiling, it was covered with stringed popcorn, stuffed animals, snowflakes, Christmas balls and a rope made of construction paper.
+We saw a cedar tree, whose top branches reached the ceiling, it was covered with stringed popcorn, stuffed animals, snowflakes, Christmas balls, and a rope made of construction paper.
 All the ornaments were hand-made.

-The dining room was decorated with fresh pine needles, apples and topped with a pineapple.
+The dining room was decorated with fresh pine needles, and apples and topped with a pineapple.

 Refreshment was served after the program.

-We were welcomed by Margie Anderton, a devotional was lead by Stan Dean.
+We were welcomed by Margie Anderton, a devotional led by Stan Dean.

 American Legion Post 11 presented the Honor Guard Flags.